Jibacat/react-in-typescript/README.md

 ### 1. Init npm in project

-Firstlt, We should install `node` in global environment.
+Firstly, We should install `node` in global environment.
 And then type `npm init` command to init the npm in an empty diretory.
 After finished that, a `package.json` file will be generated in the root path.

 ### 2. Add React packages